terraboi4/terraboi4/README.md

 - 📫 How to reach me: **jaxstar24@gmail.com**

 Projects:
- - 🌟 starstruck: game about a meteor that has to reach earth | play [here](terraboi4.itch.io/starstruck)
+ - 🌟 starstruck: game about a meteor that has to reach earth | play [here](https://terraboi4.itch.io/starstruck)

 Working on:
- - 🧑‍💻 Building personal website with glitch
+ - 🧑‍💻 Building personal website with glitch | check it out [here](https://terraboi.glitch.me)
+ - 👻 Godot Wild Jam - theme: ghosts

 <!---